 Terry Gill of Greenwood was Supervisor of Greenwood Township in Saint Clair County from 2004 through 2016.
-Terry is a strong advocate for land preservation with over 20 years of volunteer experience in nonprofit organizations.
+Terry is a strong advocate for land preservation with over 20 years of volunteer experience in non-profit organizations.
 She served on several boards in Saint Clair County, including the Water Quality Board, Farm Land Preservation Board, and Tri-Hospital EMS Board of Directors.
 For over 10 years, Terry coordinated the Mill Creek Volunteer Monitoring Project, an aquatic macroinvertebrate sampling program to assess and monitor the water quality of the Mill Creek, a major tributary of the Black River.
 She obtained multiple grants to produce and submit an annual Mill Creek monitoring report to the Michigan Department of Environmental Quality.
-Terry served as President of the Blue Water League of Women Voters and was the Natural Resources Chair for the Michigan League of Women Voters on the board of the Michigan Environmental Council and obtained a grant from the Frey Foundation to produce and distribute a brochure entitled, "Keeping This Land Ours", a citizen guide to protecting natural areas.
+Terry served as President of the Blue Water League of Women Voters and was the Natural Resources Chair for the Michigan League of Women Voters based in Lansing.
+As Natural Resources Chair, she represented the Michigan League of Women Voters on the board of the Michigan Environmental Council and obtained a grant from the Frey Foundation to produce and distribute a brochure entitled, "Keeping This Land Ours", a citizen guide to protecting natural areas.